LeoVacher/LeoVacher.github.io/_pages/publications.md

 from cosmological, astrophysical, and local data</span>.” *Phys.
 Rev. D* 106 (8): 083522. <https://doi.org/10.1103/PhysRevD.106.083522>.

+- Di Valentino E. et al. 2025. "<span class="nocase"> The CosmoVerse White Paper:Addressing observational ten- sions in cosmology with systematics and fundamental physics</span>", Submitted to hysics of the Dark Universe. <https://arxiv.org/abs/2504.01669>.

 - Schöneberg, N., and L. **Vacher**.
 2024. “<span class="nocase">The mass effect – Variations of masses and their impact on cosmology</span>,” Submitted to JCAP. <https://arxiv.org/abs/2407.16845>.